 These conditions cannot be solved by ventilation because the introduction of outside air only aggravates the problem when the weather outside is mild and humid.
 Insulating the roof also aggravates drip during mild outside weather conditions.
 Low emissivity ceilings stay warmer and thus, reduce condensation and dripping.
 Under these conditions, to prevent condensation in the ceiling space and to eliminate the fogging, there are two approaches; refrigeration or desiccant dehumidification.

-In the past, refrigeration air conditioning systems, utilized in ice skating, curling and hockey rinks, have had a history of humidity related problems along with high energy consumption rates.
+In the past, refrigeration air conditioning systems, utilized in ice skating, curling, and hockey rinks, have had a history of humidity-related problems along with high energy consumption rates.
 Conventional refrigeration equipment can maintain space conditions in a skating rink of 45°F to 60°F at a relative humidity of 60% to 75%.
-This can result in the air so close to saturation that it actually forms a fog over the rink and condensation inside the building and on the surface of the ice.
+This can result in the air being so close to saturation that it actually forms a fog over the rink and condensation inside the building and on the surface of the ice.

 The primary advantage for a desiccant dehumidification system is its ability to dry air down to very low humidity levels.
 A desiccant dehumidifier can easily maintain 30% to 40% relative humidity within an ice skating rink thus, eliminating fog and condensation year-round, regardless of outdoor weather conditions.

 According to studies conducted by ASHRAE and several manufacturers of desiccant systems, the average energy consumption of a desiccant dehumidifier is as much as 70% less than a comparable refrigeration system.
 So, desiccant dehumidification systems can eliminate fog and condensation while, at the same time, reducing operating costs.
 There is also the potential for a reduction in maintenance to the building and equipment inside as it is no longer subject to excessive humidity and the problems associated with it.